 — Yang Wang (@carlwangyang) April 3, 2020

-One made from high-quality, heavyweight “quilter’s cotton”, Or one made with two layers using batik fabric, or one make with a double layer mask with an inner layer of flannel or outer layer of cotton.
+One made from high-quality, heavyweight “quilter’s cotton”, Or one made with two layers using batik fabric, or one make with a double layer mask with an inner layer of flannel or an outer layer of cotton.

 Social distancing and staying at home are the best ways to prevent the spread of this virus.